Nick Dawson is the Director of Knox Strategy & Business Development, and is based in Suwon, Korea.

 “In addition to introducing exciting new ways to capture and share memorable moments, the Galaxy S9 and S9+ offer users the peace of mind in knowing that their most cherished content is protected by Samsung’s defense-grade Knox security platform, and by the top-of-the-line biometric technologies that have become synonymous with Samsung’s flagship devices.”

 But don’t worry, you can still enforce the use of a PIN, a fingerprint, or a password if you prefer.

 The S9 also ships with Knox 3.1, the latest version of our industry-leading device security platform.
-Knox 3.1 extends the App Permission Monitor function to the Workspace container and also provides enhanced Samsung DeX controls such as being able to enforce an Ethernet data connection, app white/blacklist when DeX mode is enabled, and add/remove app shortcuts to the DeX home screen among others.
+Knox 3.1 extends the App Permission Monitor function to the Knox Platform for Enterprise container and also provides enhanced Samsung DeX controls such as being able to enforce an Ethernet data connection, app white/blacklist when DeX mode is enabled, and add/remove app shortcuts to the DeX home screen among others.
 A full write-up of Knox 3.1 will follow shortly, so stay tuned to the blog section.

 Samsung MWC Booth